 Do you believe the protection of children should be a priority on our national agenda this election?

-1) Make your views known.
-Contact the candidates and tell them how important this issue is to you.
-Better yet, tell them your vote depends on it!
+Make your views known: Contact the candidates and tell them how important this issue is to you.
+Better yet, tell them your vote depends on their response!